Believe it or not, as a new entrepreneur—whether you’ve started an online business or offline business—one of your biggest hurdles is time management.

 What I found is if I don’t write things down, and actually schedule everything in my calendar, they won’t get done.

-Especially when you’re trying to do multiple things during the day.
+Especially when you’re trying to do multiple things during the day to build a network marketing business.

 When you have a lot of things that you have to do, especially when you have a family, time can really go by quickly.